Controlling SMTP Responses with HTTP Headers

 • 5xx5.0.0 Delivery failed

-Your endpoint receives an email but the downstream system is temporarily unavailable.
-Return 200 OK (so Conduit does not log it as a failure on your side) but instruct Conduit to tell the MTA to retry:
+Your endpoint receives an email, but the downstream system is unavailable.
+Return 200 OK, so that Conduit does not record a failure on your side.
+At the same time, tell Conduit to ask the MTA for a retry:

 HTTP/1.1 200 OK